|

 them from having fun (one theory holds that “nerd”

-evolved from “knurd”—drunk spelled backwards, and originally
+spelled backwards — and originally

 referred to people who

 never partied, presumably because they were studying instead).
-Also like that other
+Also

 n-word, it can be used